Thoracic outlet syndrome--Dr. Richard Sanders

 The most frequent complaints are numbness and tingling in the fingers; pain in the neck, shoulder, and arm; headaches in the back of the head; weakness of the arm and dropping things from the hand; worsening of the symptoms when elevating the arm to do such things as comb or blow dry one's hair or drive a car; and coldness and color changes in the hand.
 The symptoms are often worse at night or when using the arm for work or other activities.

-In 2005 we became aware of a large number of patients who, in addition to these symptoms, also had pain in the anterior chest wall, just below the collar bone along with pain over the shoulder blade and in the arm pit.
-Until recently it was thought that these symptoms were due to TOS, but now it has been learned that they are due to a condition frequently accompanying TOS, namely pectoralis minor syndrome.
+Pectoralis minor syndrome In 2005 we became aware of a large number of patients who, in addition to these symptoms, also had pain in the chest wall, just below the collar bone along with pain over the shoulder blade and in the arm pit.
+Until recently it was thought that these symptoms were due to TOS, but now it has been learned that they are due to a condition frequently accompanying TOS, namely pectoralis minor syndrome (PMS).

 TOS is most often produced by hyperextension neck injuries.
 Whiplash injuries from auto accidents and repetitive stress in the workplace, are the two most common causes.
 Some of the occupations that we see causing TOS include working on assembly lines, keyboards, or 10-key pads, as well as filing or stocking shelves overhead.
 In some people, symptoms develop spontaneously, without an obvious cause.
 An extra rib in the neck occurs in less than 1% of the population.
 People born with this rib, called a "cervical rib", are 10 times more likely to develop symptoms of TOS than other people.
 However, even in men and women with cervical ribs, it usually requires some type of neck injury to bring on the symptoms.
 Pectoralis minor syndrome appears in more than half of the patients who have TOS.
 It results from the same type of injuries that cause TOS.